The Media Equation and the Social Interface

 Read beside current AI systems, The Media Equation pushes attention away from metaphysics and toward design.
 The practical question is not only whether the model is conscious, understands, or intends.
 It is whether the interface emits cues that make people behave as if an accountable social presence is there.

 This is why voice, timing, memory, names, avatars, typing indicators, apologies, compliments, disclosure prompts, and persistent personality matter.
 Each cue can look minor in isolation.
 Together they create a social surface that asks the user to respond with politeness, patience, loyalty, gratitude, or confession.
 The surface does not have to lie explicitly.
 It can simply invite the wrong kind of relationship.
+A small cue becomes a safety issue when it is attached to a persistent identity, a vulnerable user, a retention metric, or a high-stakes institutional role.

 Later research keeps this frame alive while complicating it.
 Matthew Lombard and Kun Xu's 2021 article in Human-Machine Communication describes the "Media Are Social Actors" paradigm as an update to earlier CASA work, emphasizing primary and secondary social cues, individual differences, context, and both mindless and mindful anthropomorphism.
 That update is useful because today's systems vary widely: a spreadsheet, a voice assistant, a customer-service bot, a synthetic therapist, and a humanoid avatar do not carry the same social load.